duanev/pgdb/examples/qemu/aarch64/smp/README.md

     'j'     jump to new highlighted location, repeat jump to skip over ints and calls

-Use 'J' (capital J) when ready to unleash the slave cpus (or else they just sit at the start vector), and use 'S' to single step all of them (qemu will break on a random cpu - 'J' is better, qemu runs until your instruction is executed by any cpu), and 'C' to let all cpus free run.
+Use 'J' (capital J) when ready to unleash the slave cpus (or else they just sit at the start vector), and use cap 'S' to single step all of them (qemu will break on a random cpu - so 'J' is better, qemu run until your breakpoint is hit by any cpu).
+Use cap 'C' to let all cpus free run.

-You can quit without killing qemu with 'q', then restart pgdb and it will reload the current cpu state where you left off (good for debugging pgdb), or 'Q' to exit both and start over.
+You can quit pgdb without killing qemu with 'q', then restart pgdb and it will reload the current cpu state where you left off (good for debugging pgdb), or cap 'Q' to exit both.